OpenSecuritySummit/oss2020/content/black-lives-matter.md

 The Open Security Summit stands with members of our community and others worldwide in demanding equality for all humankind.

-The events of the past week and the associated demonstrations throughout the world are just the most recent examples of hateful violence aimed at the diverse communities of the world.
+The recent events and the associated demonstrations throughout the world are just the most recent examples of hateful violence aimed at the diverse communities of the world.

 We cannot stand by without expressing our support for freedom of speech, privacy, health, life, liberty and security.